cosmos/cosmos-sdk/docs/architecture/adr-030-authz-module.md

 type SendAuthorization struct {
 	// SpendLimit specifies the maximum amount of tokens that can be spent
 	// by this authorization and will be updated as tokens are spent (Generic authorization
-	// can be used with bank msg type url to create limitless bank authorization).
+	// can be used with bank msg type url to create limit less bank authorization).
 	SpendLimit sdk.Coins
 }